ABurnt/MyRepository/README.md

 # ChangeUPNsMS365

 The script is used to replace the UPN (User Principal Name) attribute of the indicated Microsoft 365 users.
-The script requires a Powershell module named MSOnline.
+Put the users.txt text file including list of users you want to update.
+The script requires a powershell module named MSOnline.
 However, if you don't have it - the script will install it for you!

 If you want to check yourself whether you have the MSOnline module installed, execute the following command: